From The New York Times

 Both parties are using different sources of media to build and sustain a good relationship with the fans.
 Regardless of the reason, the lockout is ultimately no good for the NHL program as a whole.
 In order to keep their frustrated fans dedicated customers, media must now be used by both parties.
 As a fan myself, I just hope to see the season start sooner rather than later regardless of the owners and players disputes.

-Review by James Daniel in SRM 334
+---Review by James Daniel in SRM 334

 The NHL Lockout started officially on September 15.
 Leading up to the lockout, coverage in terms of neutral sports networks was constant.
 What I mean by that is that of course NHL.com or NHL Network is going to cover the lockout constantly due to the face it really has nothing else to talk about.
 However since the league announced that it would cancel the first two weeks of the season totaling 82 games, there really has not been much coverage of the lockout from stations such as ESPN, ESPN 2 or the NBC Sports Network.
 With the NFL season already underway & the MLB postseason in full gear, it has been a topic of little coverage.
 That fact in my eyes makes the lockout more prone to drag out.
 With the NFL lockout, watching ESPN every day I saw coverage of it for hours.
 Likewise with the NBA lockout, who missed 16 games per team just a year ago.
 This was due in large part to the fact nothing else was on other than regular season baseball games & WNBA games.
 Being in the spotlight constantly by major network stations coverage puts more pressure on both sides to strike a deal.
 I saw a statistic that NHL attendance grew a small amount from the last lockout till now.
 Wondering why, it is simple now.
 No one is watching too many NHL games at this times of year anyhow.
 The first big game fans pay attention to other than Sidney Crosby playing Alex Ovechkin is the Winter Classic.
 That is why the urgency is not to miss that game, because the money the league receives from it is substantial.
 Looking at two years ago, it was the most watched event on NBC that year (the Superbowl was broadcasted on FOX in the 2010-2011 season).
 Even hockey great Wayne Gretzky hoped & was optimistic a deal could be done before the Winter Classic.
 That is the pressure, because if there are no games played through January 2, (The Winter Classic is schedule to be played on New Year’s Day) I think it is safe to say that there would be zero hockey played this year.
 So the key to ending this lockout may be more coverage.